panrg/path-properties/draft-enghardt-panrg-path-properties.md

 Path:
 : A path is defined as an ordered set of path elements at the network layer between two endpoints.
 A path can be traversed by a packet.

-Domain:
-: A path segment that is under the administrative control of a single entity.

 Flow:
 : Several packets traversing the same path elements can be combined into a flow (e.g., all packets sent within a UDP session which traverse the same path elements).
 As a special case, a flow can consist of just one packet.